dan-holmes/CV/README.md

 - Used tools including BigQuery (SQL), Tableau, Python and R.
 - Worked with Google to integrate AutoML into our technology stack and led internal training sessions to drive adoption.
 - Led technical projects from end to end including scoping, planning, implementing and review.
 Communicated with senior stakeholders to deliver commercially critical projects on time.
 - Stepped up to lead the Customer Insight team during March 2020 - Ocado's busiest ever month.
-Managed the team through a period of high stress, huge demand and large operational changes.
+Managed the team throughout a period of high stress, huge demand and large operational changes.
 This was neccasary as the team manager was stuck indefinitely abroard due to the pandemic.

 ### Amazon
 *Graduate Vendor Manager (June 2015 to February 2016)*